 Millboro is a tiny town located in the state of Virginia.
 With a population of 236 people and just one neighborhood, Millboro is the 385th largest community in Virginia.
-Millboro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Millboro has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Millboro is generally considered to be a blue-collar town.
-83.33% of the Millboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Millboro, you'll notice that it is more blue-collar than most other communities in America.
+83.33% of Millboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millboro is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Millboro who work in teaching (12.96%), office and administrative support (3.70%), and sales jobs (0.00%).

-Millboro is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Millboro is a great place for families with children to consider.
+First of all, many other families with children live here, making Millboro a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Millboro has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Millboro’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Millboro, however, is that residents on average have to contend with a long commute, spending on average 41.60 minutes every day commuting to work.